 Barney and Stig quickly become friends and learn to communicate with each other without language, as Stig speaks no English.

-Barney helps Stig improve his den, and the two spend time repairing and beautifying Stig’s den.
+Barney helps Stig and the two spend time repairing and beautifying Stig’s den.

 On one occasion, Barney is cornered by the bullying Snarget brothers, who become uncharacteristically docile when Stig appears.
-Although Barney mentions Stig to others, no-one (with the exception of the Snargets) believes that Stig is real.
+Although Barney mentions Stig to others, no one (except the Snargets) believes that Stig is real.